canonical/rockcraft/docs/how-to/build-a-12-factor-app-rock.rst

                stage-packages:
                  - postgresql-client

-      For the ``go-framework``, a deb could be needed for example to use an external command in the migration process.
+      For the ``go-framework`` extension, a deb could be needed for example to use an external command in the migration process.

 Update and deploy the OCI image
 -------------------------------